Apple’s iOS 12.5.5 update is causing issues for some iPhone, iPad, and iPod touch owners

 We’ve also released a list of tips that could help you improve your device’s performance and also one that outlines ways to fix iOS 12 battery life problems.

 If you’re unable to find a fix for your problem in our guides, you should go to Apple’s discussion forums for help.
 If Apple’s forums aren’t helpful, you can get in contact with Apple Support via Twitter or via the company’s website.

-You Can Downgrade to iOS 12.0
+You Can’t Downgrade from iOS 12.5.5

 For more about how the downgrade process works, take a look at our detailed walkthrough.